 Liquidity refers to the liquid financial assets available to fund our business operations and pay for near-term obligations.
 These liquid financial assets mostly consist of cash and cash equivalents as well as short-term bank deposits.
-As of December 31, 2018, we had total cash and cash equivalents and short-term bank deposits of approximately \$45.1 million.
-We believe that our existing cash and cash equivalents, and short-term bank deposits will be sufficient to fund our operations through mid-2020.
+As of December 31, 2019, we had total cash and cash equivalents and short-term bank deposits of approximately \$43.2 million.
+We believe that our existing cash and cash equivalents, and short-term bank deposits will be sufficient to fund our operations through mid-2021.

-We had cash and cash equivalents and short term back deposits of \$45.1 million at December 31, 2018 compared to \$29.4 million at December 31, 2017.
+We had cash and cash equivalents and short-term bank deposits of \$43.2 million on December 31, 2019 compared to \$45.1 million on December 31, 2018.

 On August 9, 2016, we filed a shelf registration statement on Form F-3 with the SEC under which we may offer and sell from time to time in one or more offerings, our ordinary shares, debt securities, rights, warrants and units having an aggregate offering price of up to \$200 million.
 This registration statement was declared effective by the SEC on October 11, 2016.
-We sold 5,316,457 ordinary shares and issued warrants to purchase up to approximately 4.3 million additional ordinary shares for gross proceeds of approximately \$21 million under this registration statement in the Registered Direct Offering and sold an additional 50,594 shares for gross proceeds of approximately \$0.2 million under this registration statement in the ATM Sales Agreement.
-We may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
+We sold 5,316,457 ordinary shares and issued warrants to purchase up to approximately 4.3 million additional ordinary shares for gross proceeds of approximately \$21 million under this registration statement in our registered direct offering as specified above and sold an additional 7,245,268 shares for gross proceeds of approximately \$23.7 million under this registration statement in the ATM Sales Agreement.